 - I don't get to bring her up to Wisconsin and introduce her to all of the people who have been waiting to meet our girl and who already love her.

 - I really really wanted to be Mother of the Bride at her wedding and to be Gramma to her beautiful Latvian babies someday.

 ok.
-Well, that sucked to think about, but I guess it's good.
+Well, that all sucks, but I guess it's good.
 I just love my girl so darned much.
 Part of what I adore about her, though, is her bravery, optimism, and stubbornness… which is part of what's put us in this position.
 She's optimistic about her future and she loves Latvia.

 The good things to come of this is because we chose to host her and pursue the adoption…

 - she got to come to the United States, see the ocean, fly on an airplane, try new foods, and experience tons of new things.
 Her world view has expanded.